oluwaseunadenuga/Risk-Management-for-Call-Center-Security/README.md

 # Implementing Risk-Management Strategies for a Call Center Security

-In this project, we simulate the implementation of a comprehensive vulnerability management program, from inception to completion.
+In this project, we simulate the implementation of strong security protocols for your organisation’s call center operations.
+This requires conducting a detailed risk assessment to identify potential threats to the center’s operations, data protection and customer interactions.

 _**Inception State:**_ the organisation has no existing policy or vulnerability management practices in place.